zappajs/zappajs/docs/reference.md

 ### @session

 If available, the Express session object associated with the Socket.io socket.
-Modifications to this object will not be made available back to Express or to other Socket.io sockets.
+Modifications to this object will not be made available back to Express or to other Socket.io sockets unless you explicitely save it:

+    @session.save()

 The client must first link the Socket.io socket with its Express session by using `@share`.